arunav-bhattacharya/dsalgo-problems/README.md

     - [x] Factorial of a given number N
     - [x] Fibonacci Series upto N numbers
     - [x] Print numbers upto N in ascending order
-    - [x] Print numbers upto N in descending order
+    - [x] Print numbers from N to 1 in descending order
     - [x] Print numbers in descending and then in ascending order
 - #### Easy problems
     - [x] Count number of binary strings with no consecutive ones